Finnaib/portfolio/Updated_Resume.md

 ---

 ## PROFESSIONAL SUMMARY
-Dedicated IT Help Desk professional with over 10 years of experience providing technical support for Windows, Linux, and macOS environments.
-Proven expertise in hardware and software troubleshooting, network security management, system administration, and end-user support.
-Skilled in diagnosing and resolving technical issues, managing IT assets, and ensuring system reliability and security.
-Adept at working in fast-paced environments with a strong commitment to improving operational efficiency and minimizing downtime.
-Proficient in tools such as Active Directory, Office 365, VPN configuration, remote desktop support.
+IT Help Desk Professional offering over a decade of technical support across diverse operating systems including Windows, Linux, and macOS.
+Adept at managing network security, system administration, and comprehensive troubleshooting to minimize downtime and improve user experience.
+Demonstrated success in maintaining high operational performance and customer satisfaction.

 ---